Push/Pull logoPush/Pull

 Trainer and warm-up calculatorNot includedIncluded

 Those limits matter most if you rotate multiple splits, rely on custom movements, or want to compare progress across longer blocks instead of just the last few months.
+If you want the broader market view after this page, compare it with Best Gym Tracker App for Strength Training and Best Progressive Overload Apps.

 One nuance worth noting: Hevy's U.S. App Store listing markets routine creation broadly, while Hevy's current Pro help article is the clearest official table for the 4-routine, 7-custom-exercise, and 3-month-history limits.
 If the free tier is the deciding factor, check the help article or in-app plan screen before subscribing.